-Celebrate April Fools' Day with a science prank that is sure to amuse -- and educate.
-Your child will learn about air pressure as she participates in a race to see who can blow up a balloon the fastest.
+Celebrate April Fools' Day with a science prank that is sure to amuse—and educate too!
+Your child will learn about air pressure as she participates in a race to see who can blow up a balloon on the inside of a bottle the fastest.

 What You Need: